JohnboyJovi/study-framework-wiki/home.md

 * Write out run data and last participant in json
 * Start a map and be able to debug it directly
 * Run on different systems: desktop, HMD, CAVE (nDisplay not tested yet!)
+* Being able to recover from crashes (continue the study in the condition that was not finished)

 Here helpful information should be gathered.